microprofile/wpsite/README.md

 Everyone in the community is encouraged to post blogs on MicroProfile.io.
 The process to submit a post is described below.

-NOTE: If this is the first time you're submitting a blog or setting up a post on MicroProfile.io to redirect to an existing blog, please send an email to microprofile-marketing@googlegroups.com requesting to be added to the site as a “contributor”.
+NOTE: If this is the first time you're submitting a blog or setting up a post on MicroProfile.io to redirect to an existing blog, please send an email to microprofile@googlegroups.com AND cc'd microprofile-marketing@googlegroups.com requesting to be added to the site as a “contributor”.

 ### What is a WP-Contributor: